TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 As mentioned previously, Python comes with several default meta path finders.
-One of these, called the :term:`path based finder` (:class:`~importlib.machinery.PathFinder`), searches an :term:`import path`, which contains a list of :term:`path entries <path entry>`.
+One of these, called the :term:`path based finder` (:class:`~importlib.machinery.PathFinder`), searches an :term:`agiza path`, which contains a list of :term:`path entries <path entry>`.
 Each path entry names a location to search for modules.

-The path based finder itself doesn't know how to import anything.
+The path based finder itself doesn't know how to agiza anything.
 Instead, it traverses the individual path entries, associating each of them with a path entry finder that knows how to handle that particular kind of path.